microsoft/fluentui/specs/Menu.md

 ## Prior art

 As a part of the spec definitions in Fluent UI, a research effort has been made through [Open UI](https://open-ui.org/).
-The current research proposal is available as an open source contribution undergoing review ([LINK to research proposal](https://github.com/WICG/open-ui/pull/249))
+The current research proposal is available as an open source contribution undergoing review ([research proposal](https://github.com/WICG/open-ui/pull/249))

 ## Comparison of `@fluentui/react` and `@fluentui/react-northstar`

-All mentions of v7 or v8 == `@fluentui/react`
+- All mentions of v7 or v8 == `@fluentui/react`
-All mentions of v0 == `@fluentui/react-northstar`
+- All mentions of v0 == `@fluentui/react-northstar`

 The most relevant comparison that can be achieved between the two libraries is between `ContextualMenu` in v7 and a combination of `Menu`, `Popup` and `ToolbarItem` in v0.